-In order to facilitate communication with students as well as your department and division, all full-time faculty members should have an email account and access to the BANNER system located on the administrative computer.
+In order to facilitate communication with students as well as the faculty members' department and division, all full-time faculty members should have an email account and access to the BANNER system located on the administrative computer.
 Faculty members can obtain the authorization form for an administrative computer account from the departmental office.